maximeschoeni/sublanguage/readme.txt

 = 2.0 =

-- The core of Sublanguage have been rewriten to improve general performance and compatibility.
+- The core of Sublanguage have been rewriten in order to improve general performances and compatibility
 - Store posts and terms translations in postmeta/termmeta instead of child posts/terms
 - User interface restructuration